CRUD Operations

 // Returns the record or nullfindById is flexible — it accepts:

-- An object matching a compound unique index
+- An object with primary-key fields, or with all fields of a compound unique index

 Find One